rmarting/strimzi-migration-demo/02-target-cluster/05-sample-apps/README.md

 Now you could check that the new consumers in the target cluster are consuming the data starting from the latest offset processed in the source cluster.

+Now, the last step is move your producer apps to this new Kafka cluster.